JuliaAI/Imbalance.jl/docs/src/index.md

 ## Features
-- Provides some of the most sought oversampling algorithms in machine learning and is still under development
+- Provides some of the most sought oversampling algorithms in machine learning
 - Supports multi-class classification and both nominal and continuous features
 - Generic by supporting table input/output formats as well as matrices
 - Provides `MLJ` and `TableTransforms` interfaces aside from the default pure functional interface